sarodarte2/NanoRNA-ClusteringPipeline/README.md

 ```

 ## Configuration
 The pipeline requires a configuration file in YAML format.
+If running the pipeline locally, change the paths in the yaml file for FastQ, FAST5, sequencing summary, and reference fasta file.
 Here is an example `pipeline_config.yaml`:
 ```yaml
 # Path to the Minimap2 executable.
 aligner_path: /path/to/minimap2